-Suddenly the Texans face injuries to Kevin Johnson, Colvin, and now even Jonathon Joseph.
-With the injuries Jackson moved back to corner and since has been one of Pro Football Focus’ top coverage corners in the NFL.
+Suddenly the Texans face injuries to Kevin Johnson, Colvin, and now even Jonathan Joseph.
+With the injuries, Jackson moved back to corner and since has been one of Pro Football Focus’ top coverage corners in the NFL.
 He is quietly having his best season to date.
 Here is a corner who can hit:

 Damarious Randall is another player who was drafted as a cornerback and now switches between corner and safety.
 He was traded to the Browns this offseason with the idea that he will be their starting free safety.
 Terrance Mitchell and E.J.
 Gaines then both went on IR and Randall moved back to corner.
 He as well has been having his best professional season and he has had to switch between two positions.